A LETTER FROM THE GENERAL MANAGER

 Additionally, we recommend that employees and guests who feel ill or are ages 65 and older to stay home.
 They are the most vulnerable population to illness.
 Face masks are required for employees in virtually every area of the park.
 Masks should be worn when entering the park; when in line at the snack bar, retail store, or bar; and in bathrooms.
 Due to safety constraints, face coverings are not permitted while in the water or on slides.

 Practice Social Distancing: Guests are guided by signs and announcements to stay at least six feet from others and limit interactions with those who are not in their party.
 Visual cues are provided with ground markers to assist guests with social distancing practices while in line at the park entrance, attractions, restrooms, food service locations and more.
 Deck layouts are modified to ensure distancing in all lounging and dining areas.
 Please Note: Social Distancing is a shared responsibility between our guests and the park.
 We provide guidance, but we count on our guests to follow this guidance in order to maintain the safest conditions for all guests and staff members.

 Promote Hand Hygiene & Respiratory Etiquette: Additional hand sanitizing stations are placed throughout the park, and signs are displayed to encourage all employees and guests to wash their hands often.
 Masks should be worn when entering the park; when in line at the snack bar, retail store, or bar; and in bathrooms.
 Masks cannot be worn in the water or on water attractions.

-Clean, Disinfect & Sanitize on a Continuous Basis: The CDC states, “disinfection with chlorine… should inactivate the virus in the water.”
+Clean, Disinfect & Sanitize on a Continuous Basis: The CDC is not aware of any scientific reports of the virus that causes COVID-19 spreading to people through the water in pools, hot tubs, water playgrounds, or other treated aquatic venues.
 The water in all attractions is treated with chlorination and constantly monitored by computer.
 Team members are assigned additional duties that support cleanliness throughout the park, including disinfection of handrails, loungers, tabletops, tubes, mats, door handles, and other surfaces.